 2018 Goals in Review

-- Grow at Work: I made good progress in developing more fluency in Agile methodologies and techniques, bouncing from a successful Product Owner to a Scrum Master role after our team downsized a little.
-Despite really disliking being expected to motivate inherently unmotivated people, I have learned quite a bit about what the role can and cannot accomplish.
+Grow at Work: I made good progress in developing more fluency in Agile methodologies and techniques, bouncing from a successful Product Owner to a Scrum Master role after our team downsized a little.
+Despite really disliking being expected to motivate peers paid much more than me, I have learned quite a bit about what the role can and cannot accomplish.

 Every year I get older, and every year I try to write a little about what I’ve learned, how my thinking’s changed, or what I’m looking forward to.
 I’ve been poking away at this and putting it off week after week, but I’m making sure to get this up before 2019.
 Onward!